 Although the 2-1-1 crack spread is a benchmark for the refinery margin, because the refineries have certain feedstock costs and logistical advantages as compared to a benchmark refinery and their product yield is less than total refinery throughput, the crack spread does not account for all the factors that affect refinery margin.
 The Coffeyville refinery is able to process a blend of crude oil that includes quantities of heavy and medium sour crude oil that has historically cost less than WTI.
 The Wynnewood refinery has the capability to process blends of a variety of crude oil ranging from medium sour to light sweet crude oil, although isobutene, gasoline components and normal butane are also typically used.
 We measure the cost advantage of the crude oil slate by calculating the spread between the price of the delivered crude oil and the price of WTI.
 The spread is referred to as the consumed crude oil differential.
 The refinery margin can be impacted significantly by the consumed crude oil differential.
-The consumed crude oil differential to WTI and the WCS differential to WTI as both these differentials indicate the relative price of heavier, more sour, slate to WTI.
-The correlation between the consumed crude oil differential and published differentials will vary depending on the volume of light medium sour crude oil and heavy sour crude oil the petroleum business purchases as a percent of its total crude oil volume and will correlate more closely with such published differentials the heavier and more sour the crude oil slate.

 The petroleum business produces a high volume of high value products, such as gasoline and distillates.
-The petroleum business benefits from the fact that its marketing region consumes more refined products than it produces, resulting in prices that reflect the logistics cost for U.S. Gulf Coast refineries to ship into its region.
-The result of this logistical advantage and the fact that the actual product specifications used to determine the NYMEX 2-1-1 crack spread are different from the actual production in its refineries is that prices the petroleum business realizes are different than those used in determining the 2-1-1 crack spread.
-The difference between its price and the price used to calculate the 2-1-1 crack spread is referred to as gasoline PADD II, Group 3 vs. NYMEX basis, or gasoline basis, and Ultra-Low Sulfur Diesel PADD II, Group 3 vs. NYMEX basis, or Ultra-Low Sulfur Diesel basis.
+The difference between its price received and the price used to calculate the 2-1-1 crack spread is referred to as gasoline PADD II, Group 3 vs. NYMEX basis, or gasoline basis, and Ultra-Low Sulfur Diesel PADD II, Group 3 vs. NYMEX basis, or Ultra-Low Sulfur Diesel basis.
 If both gasoline and Ultra-Low Sulfur Diesel basis are greater than zero, this means that prices in its marketing area exceed those used in the 2-1-1 crack spread.

 The petroleum business is significantly affected by developments in the markets in which it operates.
-For example, numerous pipeline projects in 2014 and 2015 expanded the connectivity of the Cushing and Permian Basin markets to the gulf coast, resulting in a decrease in the domestic crude advantage.
-The refining industry is directly impacted by these events and could see a downward movement in refining margins as a result.
+For example, numerous pipeline projects expanded the connectivity of the Cushing and Permian Basin markets to the gulf coast, resulting in a decrease in the domestic crude advantage.

 The direct operating expense structure is also important to the petroleum business' profitability.
 Major direct operating expenses include energy, employee labor, maintenance, contract labor and environmental compliance.
 The predominant variable cost is energy, which is comprised primarily of electrical cost and natural gas.
 The petroleum business is therefore sensitive to the movements of natural gas prices.
-Assuming the same rate of consumption of natural gas for the six months ended June 30, 2015, a \$1.00 change in natural gas prices would have increased or decreased the petroleum business' natural gas costs by approximately \$6.1 million.
+Assuming the same rate of consumption of natural gas for the nine months ended September 30, 2015, a \$1.00 change in natural gas prices would have increased or decreased the petroleum business' natural gas costs by approximately \$8.6 million.

 Because crude oil and other feedstocks and refined products are commodities, the petroleum business has no control over the changing market.
-Therefore, the lower target inventory it is able to maintain significantly reduces the impact of commodity price volatility on its petroleum product inventory position relative to other refiners.
-This target inventory position is generally not hedged.
-To the extent its inventory position deviates from the target level, the petroleum business considers risk mitigation activities usually through the purchase or sale of futures contracts on the NYMEX.
-Its hedging activities carry customary time, location and product grade basis risks generally associated with hedging activities.
-Because most of its titled inventory is valued under the FIFO costing method, price fluctuations on its target level of titled inventory have a major effect on the petroleum business' financial results.
+Therefore, the lower target inventory it is able to maintain significantly reduces the impact of commodity price volatility on its earnings.
+Because most of its titled inventory is valued under the FIFO costing method, price fluctuations on its target level of titled inventory may have a major effect on the petroleum business' financial results period to period.